Marinaluz51/React-Storybook/README.md

-# Practice: Documentation with Storybook.
+# Practice: Documentation with Storybook

 This practice exemplifies how to implement front-end documentation using Storybook.